cR4-sh/mireactf-finals-2024/sploits/zaveschalka/README.md

 ### Bug №2

 The second bug was an apache missconfiguration.
 It allowed us to read all the files in the directory `/var/www/mireactf`.
 The problem was the lack of a rewrite rule on the blacklist for everything that is not included in the whitelist.
 This way we could read all the files, not just the ones listed by extensions.
-Let's split through reading the files of wills with serialized objects.
+We could exploit the vulnerability by reading the files of wills with serialized objects.

 Vulnerable config: